“Logic will get you from A - Z. Imagination will get you everywhere.”

 Why you should enrol your child in an EtonHouse Secondary School

-This research-based pedagogy is the driving force behind our excellent pathway from the International Baccalaureate (IB) Primary Years Programme to the robust IGCSE Programme and finally, the IB Diploma.
+This research-based pedagogy is the driving force behind our excellent pathway from the International Baccalaureate (IB) Primary Years Programme to the robust IGCSE Programme and finally, the International A-Levels.

 But there is no such thing as a one-size-fits-all approach here.
 Here is how our Secondary programme empowers and engages students.